gzbite4/pokemon-app-portfolio/README.md

 First page will display all the pokemon, with lazy loading.
 Each pokemon details to open in a modal aka One page solution.

-Your application will also provide a search bar to filter pokemon.
+Application will also provide a search bar to filter pokemon.

-This application will use an external API, you can find the documentation a this link https://pokeapi.co/
+Application will use an external API, you can find the documentation a this link https://pokeapi.co/

 In order to perform the request to the API, you can use Axios.

-Your application needs to handle errors.
+Application needs to handle errors.
 (No internet/bad request.)

 **Requirements:**